 Even if it’s summer, it gets chilly after dark here.
 And if you’re at the beach after sunset, it can be as much as 10 degrees cooler than it is inland.
 We’re talking lows typically in the 50s and 60s.
 If there’s a breeze, it will feel even colder.
 You won’t need a parka, but bring a sweatshirt or jacket, and consider wearing long pants.
 A blanket might even be a good idea.

 Here’s a list of some of the best places in Michigan for viewing the night Sky:

-- Headlands International Dark Sky Park – Located in Emmet County on the Straits of Mackinac, this is the only park in Michigan certified as an International Dark Sky Area.
+- Headlands International Dark Sky Park – Located in Emmet County on the Straits of Mackinac, just west of downtown Mackinaw City, this is the only park in Michigan certified as an International Dark Sky Park.

 - Lake Hudson State Recreation Area – Lake Hudson is the only designated Dark Sky Area in Southwest Lower Michigan.

 - Sleeping Bear Dunes National Lakeshore – Sleeping Bear Dunes, surrounded by dense forest with little artificial light, welcomes and encourages visitors who want to stargaze.